ictran/angular-cli-issue-11980/README.md

 Run `ng serve` to see the expected behavior.

-Run `ng server --prod` to see the bug.
+Run `ng serve --prod` to see the bug.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.